readthedocs/ethicalads.io/content/posts/2021-can-you-remove-cookie-banners.md

 However, the internet has responded to users demand for increased privacy by providing privacy-aware services.

-## Privacy oriented services that eliminate the requirement of cookie banners
+## Privacy-oriented services that eliminate the requirement of cookie banners

 When it comes to analytics, the internet has seen a host of alternatives to industry giant Google Analytics come to market.
 They include [Cloudflare](https://www.cloudflare.com/web-analytics/),